 Ice storms may also affect the Kansas City area during the winter months.
-In ice storms, damaging accumulations of ice occur during a period of freezing rain.ii According to the NWS, significant accumulations of ice are defined as one-quarter inch or more of ice.iii Other icy conditions that may affect the Kansas City area include freezing rain and sleet.
-Freezing rain or freezing drizzle occurs when rain or drizzle freezes on surfaces, such as roads, bridges, cars and trees, forming a coating or glaze of ice.iv In freezing rain or freezing drizzle situations, air temperatures are warm enough for rain to form, but surface temperatures are below 32 degrees (i.e., below freezing), causing rain or drizzle to freeze on contact with surfaces.v Sleet is raindrops that freeze and form ice pellets before reaching the ground.vi Like hail, sleet may "bounce" when it hits the ground or other surface instead of sticking and forming a coating.vii Sleet, however, may accumulate like snow.viii sleet is the accumulation of half an inch or more of sleet.ix
+In ice storms, damaging accumulations of ice occur during a period of freezing rain.
+According to the NWS, significant accumulations of ice are defined as one-quarter inch or more of ice.
+Other icy conditions that may affect the Kansas City area include freezing rain and sleet.
+Freezing rain or freezing drizzle occurs when rain or drizzle freezes on surfaces, such as roads, bridges, cars and trees, forming a coating or glaze of ice.
+In freezing rain or freezing drizzle situations, air temperatures are warm enough for rain to form, but surface temperatures are below 32 degrees (i.e., below freezing), causing rain or drizzle to freeze on contact with surfaces.
+Sleet is raindrops that freeze and form ice pellets before reaching the ground.
+It is the ground or other surface instead of sticking and forming a coating.
+Sleet, however, may accumulate like snow.
+Sleet is the accumulation of half an inch or more of sleet.

 Severe winter weather is virtually an annual occurrence in the Kansas City area.
 Whether it is a snow storm, ice storm, freezing rain, sleet, period of extreme cold or combination of these conditions, citizens of the Kansas City area will normally experience some type of severe weather event each winter.
-Occurrences of severe winter weather spanning from 2014 to early 2019 are described in Table 4.8.1.

-Each historical occurrence contains the beginning date of the severe winter weather event, the affected counties in the Kansas City area and a description of the damaging events.
-Narratives from events with property damage are stated.
-Highlights are several events of described below.
+Occurrences of severe winter weather spanning from 2014 to 2018 are depicted in Table 4.8.1.
+Historical occurrences occurring between May 2019 and November 2024 are depicted in Table 4.8.2 Each historical occurrence contains the beginning date of the severe winter weather event, the affected counties in the Kansas City area and a description of the damaging events.